karost2790/tk2025/searNGX-docker.md

   ```
 ### 5.Start Docker Containers
-- In the searxng-docker directory, run:
+- In the searxng-docker directory,( in ubuntu ) run:
 ```base
 docker-compose up -d
 ```